cvat-ai/cvat/cvat/apps/documentation/user_guide.md

     ![](static/documentation/images/image011.jpg)

     - It is possible to adjust boundaries and location of the bounding box using mouse.
-In the top right corner size of the box is shown.
-You can also undo/redo your actions by using ``Ctrl+Z`` / ``Shift+Ctrl+Z Ctrl+Y``.
+In the top right corner boxes' size is shown, you can check it by clicking one of the boxes' points.
+You can also undo your actions by using ``Ctrl+Z`` and redo them with ``Shift+Ctrl+Z`` or ``Ctrl+Y``.

 3. In the list of objects you can see the labeled car.
 In the side panel you can perform basic operations under the object.